The College of Liberal Arts and Sciences policies

 Concurrent and second baccalaureate degrees

-In order to complete a second baccalaureate degree or concurrent degree, students must earn at least 30 unique credit hours applied toward the requirements for each major's degree.
+To complete a second baccalaureate degree or concurrent degree, students must earn at least 30 unique credit hours applied toward the requirements for each major's degree.

 Specific combinations of degrees may be deemed inappropriate.